 With word of the Russian launch of Sputnik, John hurried through the brush to the tripod and wound the clock connected to the camera.
 The satellite predictor told Stout that Sputnik's orbit would carry it overhead from the northern horizon of Mato Grasso.
-Then something fortuitous happened.
+It was then that something fortuitous happened.
 As if to reserve his place in history, the city of Lavras had a complete blackout that night.